lin2020/SimpleCompiler/README.md

 		pOperand op1,op2,op3,relop; // operands
 	};
 ```
-	Code optimization is as follows:
+	code optimization is as follows:
 ``` c
 	/* delete the code that can not be reached */
 	RETURN n